Header Image

 Retard distribution:

-• 85 % MPH ionically bound to sulfonate groups of sodium polystyrene sulfonate particles
+• 85 % ionically bound to sulfonate groups of sodium polystyrene sulfonate particles

 Dosage strengths: